Space Logistics Modeling and Optimization: Review of State of the Art: Introduction

-In fact, Space Logistics is not a new field; the 1st AIAA/SOLE Space Logistics Symposium was held in 1987.
+Space Logistics is formally defined as ``the theory and practice of driving space system design for operability and supportability, and of managing the flow of materiel, services, and information needed throughout a space system lifecycle \cite{AIAASLTC}'' according to the AIAA Space Logistics Technical Committee.
+Space Logistics is not a new research topic; the literature on space logistics has existed since the beginning of the space exploration era \cite{freeman1966mathematical,rootevaluation,carrillo1983development}.
+According to the AIAA's meeting papers archive, the 1st AIAA/SOLE Space Logistics Symposium was held in 1987 \cite{AIAASOLE}, and it already had papers that covered various topics that are still relevant today such as in-space servicing \cite{shepard1987role,bell1987logistics} and even using artificial intelligence (AI) for space logistics \cite{barryapplication}.
 Although the applications of interest back then do not necessarily match with our current ones, various key concepts were developed decades ago.
-In the early 2000s, in response to NASA's Constellation Program, the idea of logistics network modeling has been applied to human space mission design.
+In the early 2000s, in response to NASA's Constellation Program, the idea of logistics network modeling was applied to human space mission design.
 In addition, more logistics-driven techniques for probabilistic modeling and inventory control have been applied to satellite servicing and mega-scale constellations.
+A recently published book, \textit{The Planning and Execution of Human Missions to the Moon and Mars} \cite{poliskie2023planning}, has two chapters that focus on space logistics and mathematical modeling for space mission design \cite{shishko2023interplanetary,ho2023mathematical}, which can be referenced for more details.

 The goal of this paper is to categorize the state-of-the-art studies in Space Logistics modeling and optimization in two ways: (1) by application questions that are addressed; and (2) by logistics-driven methods that are used in the studies.
-The goal of the first categorization is to help the practitioners to determine what research is out there that can support their applications.
-The goal of the second categorization is to systematically map the existing literature to each logistics-driven subfield, and thus help the researchers to understand the state of the art and identify the under-explored and promising future research directions.
+The goal of the first categorization is to help the practitioners determine what research is out there that can support their applications.
+The goal of the second categorization is to systematically map the existing literature to each logistics research subfield, and thus help the researchers to understand the state of the art and identify the under-explored and promising future research directions.